jack-cao-623/clock_face/README.md

 # clock_face
-Create clock face for teaching time
+Python script to create a clock face for teaching time